 - Pull a single site install (database and media) into a multisite install as a subsite

-- Create a package on your source machine, just as you would on standard single site.
+- Use the plugin to create a package on your source machine, just as you would on a standard single site.

 - You will see a dropdown containing all the subsites in the package.
 Choose one and continue with the install.

 - The subsite chosen in step 4 will be installed as a new standalone.

 The premium WPvivid Backup Pro plugin is another that’s compatible with multisite.

 The plugin lets you back up or migrate sites using manual migration, automatic migration, or migration via remote storage.
 With the premium version, you can back up and migrate subsites in your multisite network.

 The free version of the WPvivid plugin is incompatible with Kinsta hosting because it runs non-incremental backups.

 The ManageWP plugin isn’t limited to backups and migrations.
 It includes a range of tools designed to help you manage your site and keep out up to date.

 The premium version comes with tools to help you quickly migrate a WordPress site, including subsites in a multisite network.
 Both the free and premium versions include backup tools, but you’ll need the premium version to backup subsites individually.